 7. Volleyball

-In volleyball, there are ACL injuries during jumps or landing if the knee has not aligned appropriately.
+In volleyball, ACL injuries can occur during jumps or landing if the knee has not aligned appropriately.

 1. Improper Jump Landing